 Dispatches From Sheltering in Place: Ode to the 2004 Boston Red Sox, Part 2

-In his most recent dispatch, Courthouse News’ western bureau chief concludes is reminiscences about family and his beloved Red Sox.
+In his most recent dispatch, Courthouse News’ western bureau chief concludes his reminiscences about family and his beloved Red Sox.

 The two young nurses stood firm.
 They were going to Game 1 of the World Series.
 Probably realizing she’d be worse off without them, their boss let them leave early.